 Be aware of the direct flights if they are with Viva Colombia.
 They are very strict on printing out boarding passes and luggage.
 If you book with them read the fine print and don’t break the rules, otherwise, it is likely to cost you a lot more than the airfare.
-If you want to take more than 5kg hand luggage you will need to pay extra.
+If you want to take more than 5kg of hand luggage you will need to pay extra.
 So take this into account.

-Getting to the airport
+Getting to the airport in Medellin

-To get to the airport in Santa Marta is super easy and really cheap.
-You can get on one of the blue colectivos for the bargain cost of $1200COP.
-Take a collectivo from the Carrera 1 (seafront) to the airport.
-If you are coming from the airport then just wait outside the airport until you see one of the blue buses.
+To get to the Santa Marta Colombia airport it is super easy and really cheap.
+You can get on one of the blue colectivos from Santa Marta to the airport for the bargain cost of $12,00 COP.
+Take the collectivo from the Carrera 1 (seafront) and it will drop you right outside Santa Marta airport.
+If you are coming from the airport then just wait outside airport arrivals until you see one of the blue buses.

 Do you need to book the bus from Medellin to Santa Marta?

-Getting to the bus station
+Getting to the bus station in Santa Marta